BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ```

 ### Assessing the results
 Akin to other density-based approaches, we will discriminate based on a cutoff value.
 Note however, that in this case a higher value indicates a higher probability of an outlier.
 The cutoff value itself is not clearly defined in the algorithm: A value of one or smaller is always viewed as target data, as it lies in a cluster.
-Anything above one depends on the data set itself: Sometimes a 10% increase in the outlier factor means a novelty sample, while in other dataset a score of 2.0 is viewed as absolutely normal.
+Anything above one depends on the dataset itself: Sometimes a 10% increase in the outlier factor means a novelty sample, while in other dataset a score of 2.0 is viewed as absolutely normal.

 ```python
 # Assess results